gnois/luaty/README.md

   * assignment to undeclared (a.k.a global) variable
   * assignment having more expressions on the right side than the left
   * shadowed variables in the parent or the same scope
-  * duplicate keys in a table
+  * duplicate keys in table constructor

 Lua code will be generated regardless.